What is a server room?

 - Flood alarms.

-- ID badges for the authorized staff.
+- ID badges for the authorized staff (unless an access control system is in place).

 - Strict visitor policy with continuous monitoring.